osiweb/unified_retro_keyboard/hardware/interface-ascii-atmega2560/README.md

 ## Differences from ATMega328P version
 - Backward compatible with the ATMega328P version, with following enhancements:
 1. The Output2 can be a regualar TTL, open-collector, or open-emitter.
-In the 328P version, changing between regulary TTL output and open-collector on Output2 required changing an IC.
+In the 328P version, changing between regular TTL output and open-collector on Output2 required changing an IC.
 1. The serial port no longer shares lines with the parallel output port, so both serial I/O and parallel output can be used at the same time without risk of